sp1ke1980/k8s/README.md

 # k8s
 Collected result my working with helm and kubernetes.
-Possible it can be helm me in the future
+Possible it can be help me in the future